-- 2) The account is watch-listed and managed by the Regional Special Loan Unit (RSLU).
-The RSLU portfolio today remains a mix of accounts which are in default and accounts with minimal or no delinquency.
-The latter remains within the purview of the specialized management team due to circumstances other than delinquency which marks the account as having a higher risk component. - 3) Retail loans receiving business as usual deferrals granted by our collections team.
+- 2) The account is watch-listed and centrally monitored and managed.
+This centrally monitored portfolio today remains a mix of accounts which are in default and accounts with minimal or no delinquency.
+The latter remains within the purview of the specialized management team due to circumstances other than delinquency which marks the account as having a higher risk component. - 3) Retail loans receiving business as usual deferrals granted by our collections team. - 4) Loans of clients who had a prior default during the last three years. - 5) Increases in the probability of default (PD) at the loan level.

-Our assessment of significant increases in credit risk is primarily based on the approach described above and our projections of an increase in probability of default (PD) in the portfolio.
-Additional qualitative reviews and a 30 days past due backstop are also applied.
-The broader macroeconomic impacts of the pandemic are largely reflected in an instrument's lifetime PD.
-To the extent the impacts of COVID 19 are not already reflected within the lifetime PD model, they are reflected through the qualitative review performed to assess the staging results and adjustments are made as necessary.
+Our assessment of significant increases in credit risk is primarily based on the approach described above.
+For the previous year which integrated the COVID overlay, the broader macroeconomic impacts of the pandemic were largely reflected in an instrument's lifetime PD.
+To the extent the impacts of COVID 19 were not already reflected within the lifetime PD model, they were reflected through the qualitative review performed to assess the staging results and adjustments were made as necessary.